-Bandeirante's Baa3/Aa1.br issuer ratings reflect its stable and predictable cash flow from its regulated distribution business, strong credit metrics for its rating category and its resilient access to the local banking and capital markets.
-The ratings are constrained by the high dividend pay-out ratio, the relatively sizeable capital expenditures and the evolving Brazilian regulatory environment.
-The recent deterioration in liquidity due to higher cost thermal energy costs further constrains the ratings.
+The Baa3/Aa1.br issuer ratings reflect the stable and predictable cash flow from Bandeirante's regulated distribution business, strong credit metrics for its rating category and its historically good access to the local banking and capital markets.
+The ratings are constrained by the company's high dividend pay-out ratio, relatively sizeable capital expenditures and the evolving regulatory environment in Brazil.